tanutarou/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warp_transform()`, which appears in lines 1 through 15 in the 4th code cell of "solution.ipynb".
 The `warp_transform()` function takes as inputs an image (`img`).
 I chose the hardcode the source and destination points in the following manner(This is same to the value of writeup_template.md.
-Because, this code adoptive to image size.
+Because, this code adopt to image size.
 It's good to use for videos with different size):

 ```python
 src = np.float32(